-Some of the challenges to address in 2009 will likely include:
+Some of the challenges and opportunities to address in 2011 will likely include:

-- Continuing to expand and strengthen the organization's relationship with DOE's Office of Legacy Management (LM) - Developing relationships with the new Administration and new members of the Colorado Congressional delegation. - Indentifying new opportunities to educate constituencies beyond the Stewardship Council's core constituencies about the ongoing management needs at Rocky Flats

-• Reviewing and modifying as necessary organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently
+- Conducting the aforementioned reviews - Building relationships with the new members of the Colorado Congressional delegation (as needed). - Developing and circulating accurate information about protectiveness of Rocky Flats cleanup. - Maintaining public awareness and interest in the ongoing management needs at Rocky Flats. - Reviewing and modifying as necessary organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently.